Computer Access Control Programs for

 Program Sentry

-(does not work on NT computers) computer security program that provides access
+This Windows (does not work on NT computers) computer security program that

-control and usage management.
-When installed, it allows you to either create
+provides access control and usage management.
+When installed, it allows you to

-a list of blocked programs or a list of allowed programs.
-In the blocked
+either create a list of blocked programs or a list of allowed programs.
+In the

-programs mode, any program on the list is blocked.
-In the allowed program
+blocked programs mode, any program on the list is blocked.
+In the allowed

-mode, any program NOT on the list is blocked.
-Which mode you choose to use
+program mode, any program NOT on the list is blocked.
+Which mode you choose to

 mode).

-If a password is assigned to the program, it is blocked until someone enters
+a password is assigned to the program, it is blocked until someone enters the

-the computer, and you want each to be allowed to use different programs.
+computer, and you want each to be allowed to use different programs.
+You can

 use.

-from the lists or change their passwords.
-This provides the person who installs
+programs from the lists or change their passwords.
+This provides the person who

-Program Sentry with the ability to completely control the use of a computer.
+installs Program Sentry with the ability to completely control the use of a

-All blocking can be temporarily turned off using supervisor level password.
+computer.
+All blocking can be temporarily turned off using supervisor level

-This password cannot be used to add programs to (or remove programs from)
+password.
+This password cannot be used to add programs to (or remove programs

-If you have any questions, please send email to Leithauser@aol.com.
-You can also call (386) 738-0418 between the hours of 11 AM and 5 PM Eastern time.
+If you have any questions, please send email to [email protected].
+You can also call (386) 410-6769 between the hours of 11 AM and 5 PM Eastern time.

 If you prefer to write, the address is